Adiabatic Quantum Computing: Hamiltonian quantum complexity theory and universal AQC

 The reduction from $5$-local to $2$-local is done using perturbative gadgets \cite{KempeGadget,OliveiraGadget,Biamonte:07,Bravyi:2008fk,Jordan:08,PhysRevA.91.012315}.
 The goal of the gadget is to approximate some target Hamiltonian $H^{\mathrm{T}}$ of $n$ qubits (e.g., the $5$-local Hamiltonian from the history state construction at any time $s$) by a gadget Hamiltonian $H^{\mathrm{G}}$ acting on the same $n$ qubits as well as an additional $\poly(n)$ ancilla qubits.
 The gadget Hamiltonian is typically written as \beq H^{\mathrm{G}} = H^{\mathrm{A}}+\lambda V\ , \eeq where $H^{\mathrm{A}}$ is an unperturbed Hamiltonian (also called the penalty Hamiltonian), acting only on the ancilla space, and where $\lambda V$ is a perturbation that acts between the qubits of $H^{\mathrm{T}}$ and the ancilla qubits.
 Using perturbation theory, which we review in Appendix~\ref{sec:pert-gadgets}, one can show that the lowest $2^n$ eigenvalues of $H^{\mathrm{G}}$ differ from those of $H^{\mathrm{T}}$ by at most $\epsilon$ and the corresponding eigenstates have an overlap of at least $1 - \epsilon$.

 Completeness of the $2$-local Hamiltonian problem means that every problem in QMA is reducible to the $2$-local Hamiltonian decision problem in polynomial time.
 Since this reduction involves perturbative gadgets that preserve the spectrum of the original $5$-local Hamiltonian, this means that the $2$-local Hamiltonian derived from the $5$-local Hamiltonian appearing in the universality proof of Sec.~\ref{sec:history-state} will also have an energy gap that is an inverse polynomial in the circuit length, and that the computation remains in the ground subspace with illegal clock states gapped away by the (now $2$-local) penalty Hamiltonian.
-This then means that general $2$-local Hamiltonians are also universal for AQC.

 In the remainder of this subsection we briefly discuss a particularly simple form of $2$-local Hamiltonians that is universal for AQC.

 The QMA completeness of general $2$-local Hamiltonians can be extended to show that a more restricted set of $2$-local Hamiltonians composed of real-valued sums of the following pairwise products of Pauli matrices are QMA-complete \cite{Biamonte:07}: